jlempen/Surface-Laptop-3-OpenCore/README.md

 macOS on the Microsoft Surface Laptop 3 thanks to [Acidanthera's OpenCore bootloader](https://github.com/acidanthera/OpenCorePkg).

 ## Latest News
+* (20260111) Added the `apfs_aligned.efi` driver to fix `FileVault` when upgrading to macOS Tahoe ([see section below](https://github.com/jlempen/Surface-Laptop-3-OpenCore/tree/main#fixing-filevault-on-macos-tahoe)).
 * (20260110) Added resources and instructions to enable `AirportItlwm.kext` and fix audio on macOS Tahoe ([see section below](https://github.com/jlempen/Surface-Laptop-3-OpenCore/tree/main?tab=readme-ov-file#enabling-the-intel-wireless-card-in-macos-sequoia-and-tahoe)).
 * (20260110) Fixing audio in macOS Tahoe ([see section below](https://github.com/jlempen/Surface-Laptop-3-OpenCore/tree/main#fixing-audio-on-macos-tahoe)).
-* (20251018) With the stuff merged today, macOS Tahoe 26.0.1 now installs (albeit with some flickering in the installer) and runs quite nicely, but expect ~~internal audio and~~ FileVault to be broken. **_Don't enable FileVault when prompted at the end of the install process._** Work in progress.
+* (20251018) With the stuff merged today, macOS Tahoe 26.0.1 now installs (albeit with some flickering in the installer) and runs quite nicely.
 * (20251016) Added resources and instructions to enable the `AirportItlwm.kext` on macOS Sonoma
 * (20251016) Added the `DisableBDPROCHOT.efi` driver to fix the throttling issues
 * (20251011) Fixed issues with the firmware downgrade by adding the `--force` argument to the `fwupdmgr` command line